MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Introduction

-While zero-bit watermarking is effective for provenance verification, its binary nature precludes encoding metadata such as model identity, generation time, or usage context.
-This limitation has motivated growing interest in multi-bit watermarking, which embeds a payload of information to enable richer attribution for auditing and forensic analysis.
-Existing multi-bit schemes can be broadly categorized into distortion-based methods~\cite{wang2023towards,yoo2023advancing,qu2024provably,jiang2025stealthink}, which explicitly bias the output distribution of model to embed information, and distortion-free methods~\cite{zamir2024excuse,boroujeny2024multi}, which preserve the original distribution by design.
-While distortion-based approaches may degrade text quality, existing distortion-free schemes primarily focus on enabling multi-bit embedding and build on watermarking frameworks whose robustness remains an open question~\cite{christ2023undetectable}, without incorporating explicit defenses against editing attacks.
+While zero-bit watermarking is effective for provenance verification, its binary nature cannot encode metadata such as model identity, generation time, or usage context.
+This motivates multi-bit watermarking, which embeds payload information for richer attribution and auditing.
+Existing multi-bit schemes follow different design paths.
+Distortion-based methods modify the generation distribution to encode information~\citep{wang2023towards,yoo2023advancing,qu2024provably}.
+StealthInk~\citep{jiang2025stealthink} extends DiPmark, an unbiased reweighting-based zero-bit watermark, to multi-bit watermarking by assigning each message to a contiguous interval in a context-seeded vocabulary permutation and reweighting tokens according to that interval during generation.
+Distortion-free methods~\citep{zamir2024excuse,boroujeny2024multi} preserve the original distribution by building on the binary-tokenizer setting of~\cite{christ2023undetectable}.
+These works demonstrate the feasibility of payload embedding, but the role of the symbol mapping rule itself remains underexplored.